yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Hive Sink
 ~~~~~~~~~

-This sink streams events directly into the Hive.
+This sink streams events containing delimited text or JSON data directly into a Hive table or partition.
 Events are written using Hive transactions.
-As soon as a
-set of events are committed to Hive, they become immediately available to Hive queries.
-Partitions to which
+As soon as a set of events are committed to Hive, they become
-flume will stream to can either be pre-created or optionally Flume can create them if they are missing.
+immediately visible to Hive queries.
+Partitions to which flume will stream to can either be pre-created
-Fields from incoming event data are mapped to corresponding columns in the Hive table using the Flume config.
+or, optionally, Flume can create them if they are missing.
+Fields from incoming event data are mapped to
-Currently only events with delimited text or JSON is supported.  **This sink is provided as a preview feature
+corresponding columns in the Hive table. **This sink is provided as a preview feature and not recommended
-and not recommended for use in production.**
+for use in production.**

 ======================    ============  ======================================================================
 Name                      Default       Description